davimber/aialignmentideas/humanwrittenideas.md

 Or maybe leverage an approach similar to contrastive learning.
 Where "opposite" samples are pushed apart.
 And "opposite" samples can easily be generated at scale using inverting words to augment existing data.
-Another idea: maybe steering vectors can be better tuned using these realtionships.
+Another idea: maybe steering vectors can be better tuned using these relationships.
 Or some steering vectors found in a more automated fashion.
 For example, maybe you could sample trajectories with and without inverting words applied to the prompt.
 And the the "difference" in these activations should be your steering vector.
-Any difference captured should be soley attributed to this word flip.
+Any difference captured should be solely attributed to this word flip.
 There are some possible weaknesses to this approach.
 First, many word interactions and relationships aren't perfectly "clean."
 Or may be more complex that the simple logical reduction implies.